-“… .
-Among other things we immediately cease to wonder why it is that politicians so often fail to serve the interest of their class or of the groups with which they are personally connected.
-Politically speaking, the [person] is still in the nursery who has not absorbed, so as never to forget, the saying attributed to one to one of the most successful politicians that ever lived: ‘What the businessmen do not understand is that exactly as they are dealing in oil so I am dealing in votes’.”
+“… Politically speaking, the [person] is still in the nursery who has not absorbed … the saying … ‘What the businessmen do not understand is that exactly as they are dealing in oil, so I am dealing in votes’.”

-Exclusive Democracy has not evolved to consistently include, or make an attempt to functionally recognize, the needs of all of the people.
-Are we creating a new class of citizens?
+Exclusive Democracy has not evolved to consistently include, or make an attempt to functionally recognize, the needs of all of the people all of the time.
+For example, are we creating a new class of citizens?
 Call it the “minimum wage “ class.

 “… In fact, political prejudice has become our most accepted form of bigotry. … What today’s voters see is not a candidate, or a set of policy proposals, but a party affiliation … a political label …, a symbolic colour.
 But imagine a world without such labels.”